IDH: Interdisciplinary Honors Courses

 3 sh (may not be repeated for credit)

-Honors Core 1 focuses on the notion of the "the human" as it emerges in Western thought.
+Honors Core courses establish the foundation of the academic experience unique to the Honors program at the University of West Florida.
+This course focuses on the notion of the "the human" as it emerges in Western thought.
 Topics include philosophy, neuroscience, animal intelligence, and contemporary clashes over human rights and human dignity.
-Students enrolling in Core I should be interested in a broad array of subject areas related to the theme of "the human" and possess the social and intellectual maturity required to address complex and controversial topics with objectivity and respect for others.
+Students enrolling in this course should be interested in a broad array of subject areas related to the theme of "the human" and possess the social and intellectual maturity required to address complex and controversial topics with objectivity and respect for others.
+Honors Core: Humanities is designated as a General Education course.
+The General Education curriculum at the University of West Florida is designed to provide a cohesive program of study that promotes the development of a broadly educated person and provides the knowledge and skills needed to succeed in university studies.
+This course has been approved as meeting the Gen Ed Humanities requirement.
+Offered Fall Semester only.
+Meets General Education requirement in Humanities.
+Meets Gordon Rule Writing Requirement.
+Meets Multicultural Requirement.

 Academic Engagement, Department of Honors Program